 I’m not exactly sure if/how my most recent diet changes affected the results.
 However, what I do know is that your diet is definitely an important factor in your overall health.
 I know.
 Not exactly a lightbulb moment, BUT when I was questioned about it over AND over again, I couldn’t help but think what’s my definition of a healthy diet?
 There were three questions I was asked by 8/9 doctors that put things into perspective.
 Do you drink?
 Rarely.
 Do you smoke?
 No. What is your diet like?
 Hmm, an open ended question.
 Interestingly enough, that question never led to a discussion.
 However, it did get me thinking A LOT about food.

 To summarize my summary, it’s the variety of life experiences that has shaped how I live today – gratitude towards food, grateful for health, chemical + waste free living (ongoing work in progress), and to never take a moment for granted.
 We all have different experiences, but we seem to meet somewhere in the middle.

 Today, myself and both of my pups, Belle & Max, are healthy and happy.
 I welcomed Max into my family as a rescue from Vancouver (December 2017) – he’s a total nut, but fits in just fine.

-I wish for my blog to offer healthy plant based foods, happy thoughts (HUGE ‘Hook’ fan – SO wanted to be a lost boy as a kid…well girl, but hanging with the boys), hopefully inspiration/motivation, and of course – a community.
+I wish for my blog to offer healthy plant based foods, happy thoughts (‘Hook’ fan right here!
+Best.
+Movie.
+Ever.), hopefully inspiration/motivation, and of course – a community.

 Thank you ALL for visiting my blog home.
 Join our CrimsonCrew community & share with us.
 Much love.